jemadduxVault/warmups/02-leap-year/README.md

 # Leap

-Write a program that will read in a year from the command line and report if it is a leap year.
+Write a program that will take a year and report if it is a leap year.
 The tricky thing here is that a leap year occurs:

 ```plain
 on every year that is evenly divisible by 4